 Fix It!
 Grammar grabs the attention of students with fascinating stories filled with rich vocabulary words, memorable characters, and climactic plotlines.
 With gradually increasing complexity and embedded errors, these stories form the backbone of the Fix It!
 Grammar program.
 Students look forward to editing each new passage so that they can find out how the story progresses.

 In addition to its compelling stories, Fix It!
 Grammar presents new concepts in easily understandable ways.
 Students then practice these concepts within the natural context of the story.
 Application of the new teaching isn’t forced into every passage for that week but appears in the passages that make sense.
 This logical placement of embedded errors is uniquely effective in training students to become their own editors.

 Fix It!
 Grammar Is Open-and-Go

-Other than reading the introduction in the teacher’s manual and printing out the student book and grammar cards, no other preparation is required.
+Homeschool teachers rejoice!
+Fix It!
+Grammar requires no preparation.
 Each week, you’ll simply turn to the next lesson and follow this simple process.
-Lessons should only take about fifteen minutes from start to finish.
+Lessons should only take about fifteen minutes or less from start to finish.
 Keep them light and fun.

 Day 1 – Learn It